Our Committees always need more hands to help behind the scenes!

 FAMILY SELECTION AND SUPPORT

-- Family Selection: Reviews income guidelines; Conducts information sessions in the communities for potential applicants; Reviews applications, schedules home visits, prepares summaries for each family (HfH Board of Directors makes final decision).
+- Family Selection: Reviews income guidelines; conducts information sessions in the communities for potential applicants; reviews applications, schedules home visits, prepares summaries for each family (HfH Board of Directors makes final decision).
 Meets weekly when selecting a family.

-FINANCE: Prepares all financial reports and filings; maintains books; ensures financial integrity; some relevant background desired
+FINANCE: Prepares all financial reports and filings; maintains books; ensures financial integrity.
+Some relevant background desired

 SITE SELECTION: Meets once monthly.
-THIS COMMITTEE NEEDS NEW MEMBERS to help devise and implement creative methods for land acquisition and viability/suitability assessment for land within our 6 towns, particularly in Middleboro.
+THIS COMMITTEE NEEDS NEW MEMBERS to help devise and implement creative methods for land acquisition and viability/suitability assessment for land within our six towns, particularly in Middleboro.
 Lawyers, engineers/surveyors, realtors, developers (particularly 40B) and others with real estate-related background are especially welcome, as is anyone who is willing to think outside the box to pursue land acquisition.
 Please note that some of this committee's tasks require "workday" activity: reaching out / networking (attending meetings that expose opportunities for acquiring land or other resources); meeting with Town Officials and with the Dept. of Housing and Community Development to expedite the processing of agreements, deeds and permits for construction, etc..

 CONSTRUCTION PLANNING AND EXECUTION - Plans and manages every phase of home construction projects from house design and lot clearing to punch list completion and warranty work.
 During new home construction, this Committee meets weekly in Plymouth.
 This Committee's needs are for experienced Construction Engineers and Builders.

 SPECIAL PROJECTS: Plans and organizes schedules and volunteers for short-term Health and Safety home projects, handicap ramps, for example.
 Work is done during the week when possible.